Governikus/AusweisApp/docs/sdk/ios.rst

 iOS
 ===
-This chapter deals with the iOS specific properties of the AusweisApp2 SDK.
+This chapter deals with the iOS specific properties of the |AppName| SDK.
-The AusweisApp2 core is encapsulated into an **XCFramework** which needs to be linked into your application.
+The |AppName| core is encapsulated into an **XCFramework** which needs to be linked into your application.

-Subsequent sections deal with the SDK interface itself and explain which steps are necessary in order to communicate with the AusweisApp2 SDK.
+Subsequent sections deal with the SDK interface itself and explain which steps are necessary in order to communicate with the |AppName| SDK.

 .. important::
    Apple released the necessary NFC API with iOS 13.0!